People-View is how you talk about your crew to other supervisors or even your buddies behind the crew members' backs.

-Command-and-control is the default management style for supervisors who lack basic management skills.
+Command-and-control is the default management style for supervisors and safety people who lack basic safety leadership skills.
 Chapter and verse from the rule book is easy because there is no arguing the rules.
-Supervisors, unskilled ones, are quick to write up job site infractions.
+Supervisors and safety people, the unskilled ones, are quick to write up job site infractions.
 Like a cop at the side of the highway, they get compliance through enforcement and threat.
 They view everyone under them as potential law-breakers.
-You can’t build a relationship of trust and respect with a people view like this.
+You can’t build a relationship of trust and respect with a people-view like this.

 If you think your people aren’t capable of grasping safety concepts, that will affect how you treat them.
 It will, more importantly, affect the relationship you have with them.

 How do you view your crews and employees?
 Here are four self-test questions to help you identify your own people view: